The least populous city in Colorado is the most exciting.

-Owned by the same group that owns Golden Gulch and Golden Gates, the Mardi Gras Casino is by far the largest of the group, with 650 slots and video poker machines.
+Owned by the same group that owns Golden Gulch and Golden Gates, Bally’s Black Hawk Casino is by far the largest of the group, with 650 slots and video poker machines.
 The Golden Jackpot Room is the high limit area, with $25 slots.

-The Mardi Gras spreads 39 table games, with all of the favorites like blackjack, roulette and craps.
-There is not a poker room here, however there is one across the enclosed pedestrian skyway over at the Golden Gates Casino.
+And while there is not a poker room here, there is one across the enclosed pedestrian skyway over at the Bally’s Black Hawk West.

 300 Main Street